 Here’s how I interpret Value First: People who read my blog will start seeing ROI on their content.
 I’ll help them make more money and expand their business to the point that it makes more sense to hire a guy like me to manage it.

 The goal here is to get our prospects to that point.
-Here is what makes for valuable content in:
+Here is what makes for valuable content in today’s online market:

 - Specific and actionable advice that readers can apply NOW and see results.
 My example for this entry is this article.
 If you apply what you read here, you will see results without having to spend any money on special tools.

-- Examples of use cases of your products and services
+- Longform interviews of how your customers succeeded with the use of your products and services

 - Insider information